-- the alien's own income;
+- the alien's own income,

-- cash contributions of the sponsor or others; and
+- cash contributions of the sponsor or others, and

 - the value of in-kind assistance provided by the sponsor or others.

 Individual Development Accounts (IDAs) — An account similar to a savings account that enables an individual to save earned income for a qualifying purpose.
-IDAs are generally matched dollar-for-dollar with funds from private citizen, corporations, banks, communities or charitable organizations.
+IDAs are generally matched dollar-for-dollar with funds from private citizens, corporations, banks, communities, or charitable organizations.
 The matching funds are inaccessible to the individual if the funds are paid directly to a bank or loan institution, an individual selling a home, or a business account.

-Individually Identifiable Health Information — Information that identifies or could be used to identify an individual and that relates to the:
+Individually Identifiable Health Information — Information that either identifies or could be used to identify an individual and that relates to the:

 - past, present or future physical or mental health or condition of the individual;